 - 4K gaming requires a high-end graphics card.
 If you're not using an Nvidia SLI or AMD Crossfire multi-graphics card setup, you’ll want at least a GTX 1070 Ti or RX Vega 64 for games at medium settings or an RTX-series card or Radeon VII for high or greater settings.
 Visit our Graphics Card Buying Guide for help.

-Best 4K Gaming Monitors 2020
+The Best 4K Gaming Monitors You Can Buy Today

-The Acer Predator XB273K is our favorite monitor for gaming in 4K at the premium 144Hz refresh rate.
+A little more affordable than the other 144Hz options on this page, the Acer Predator XB273K is the best 4K gaming monitor at that ideal refresh rate for value-seekers.
 During fast-paced games with settings maxed, there was no blur.
 G-Sync worked successfully--with both standard and HDR content-- to fight screen tearing when paired with an Nvidia graphics card.
-The monitor kept up well with other 144Hz displays during our testing and even beat the Asus ROG Swift PG27UQ and Acer Predator X27 when it came to input lag.
+The monitor kept up well with other 144 Hz displays during our testing and even beat the Asus ROG Swift PG27UQ and Acer Predator X27, which are about $2,000 monitors when it came to input lag.